Dr Lyra L'Estrange

 Lyra has a background in public health and parenting education and has taught within community settings since 2009.
 Her professional experience in trauma-informed practices and behavioural neuroscience, in conjunction with her quantitative and qualitative research experience inform her teaching in the higher education setting at QUT.
 Lyra’s teaching in trauma aware education is grounded in neuroscience and interpersonal biology.
 Her teaching style is centred around facilitating a greater awareness of our own beliefs and understandings in the way we perceive children and adolescents.

-She currently co-teaches the Trauma Aware Education Graduate Certificate/Master of Education Specialisation and is Unit Coordinator for:
+She currently co-teaches the Trauma Aware Education Graduate Certificate/Master of Education Specialisation and teaches trauma aware education units in the Bachelor of Education and Master of Teaching.

 Experience